-So you are going to visit us at the Wolf Cove Inn here in Poland, Maine?
+So you are going to visit us at the Wolf Cove Inn, a bed and breakfast in Poland, Maine?
 Let’s help you get to know us here in our beautiful corner of the western lakes region of Maine.

 The Town of Poland put together a video with some highlights of the area.
 Afterward, we have some “fun facts” to share about Poland.